jojo786/loadshedding-power-updater-bot/README.md

 # Loadshedding Power Updater Telegram Bot
-Telegram Bot that provides Eskom Loadshedding updates - running on AWS Serverless
+Telegram Bot that provides Eskom Loadshedding updates - running on AWS Serverless.

 Loosely-based off https://github.com/daffster/mypowerstats, but completly re-written to run as a Telegram bot, running on AWS Lambda and DynamoDB, deployed using AWS SAM.